 Between 2004 and 2009, there were deals involving cross-border mergers and acquisitions (M&As) by Chinese companies totaling \$50 million, with more than 81% of the transactions involving SOEs.
-Since 2009, the volume of outbound M&As has only intensified.
+Since 2009, the volume of outbound M&As has People want to know what the relationship is between you and the government only intensified.
 In 2011 alone, the total value of outbound direct investment in the form of M&As totaled \$27.2 billion according to China's Ministry of Commerce, with the favored sectors being mining, power generation and manufacturing.